tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 > 2021-04-30-Preview adds managed identity support for indexer connections to other Azure resources:
 > + [**"credentials"**](#credentials) accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant read access to data.
 > + **"identity"** accepts a user-assigned managed identity.
 This property is first-level for data connections.
 It's also under [**"encryptionKey"**](#encryptionkey) for retrieving a customer-managed key in Azure Key Vault.
+> + **Azure Files** support is in preview.
+Use a preview API to index from this data source.
 >
 > 2020-06-30-Preview adds:
 > + [**"dataDeletionDetectionPolicy"**](#datadeletiondetectionpolicy) accepts "NativeBlobSoftDeleteDeletionDetectionPolicy" for blob indexers.
+> + **Azure Database for MySQL** support is in preview.
+Use a preview API to index from this data source.
+> + **Cosmos DB MongoDB API and Gremlin API** support is in preview.
+Use a preview API to index from this data source.

 In Azure Cognitive Search, a data source is used with [indexers](../create-indexer.md), providing the connection information for on demand or scheduled data refresh of a target index, pulling data from [supported data sources](/azure/search/search-indexer-overview#supported-data-sources).